“Some people talk to animals.

-The new book by Jacqui Murray, the second in a trilogy about prehistoric humans, deals with the hardship and difficulties of their daily lives against the backdrop of the seismic changes taking place on Earth.
+Prehistoric humans dealt with the hardship and difficulties of their daily lives against the backdrop of the seismic changes taking place on Earth.
 We know that the survival of humans often depended on their close relationship with animals.
 They have evolved at the same time and together shared green plateaus, developing mountains, active volcanoes, rainforests, waterfalls, rivers, snow, and air during their travels in search of a suitable place to settle.

-There are drawings of animals in caves and the footprints of wolf and a child in the 32,000 years old Chauvet Cave in France.
-The nomadic tribes that lived in Asia, Southeast Asia and traveled as far as Siberia, lived between 200,000 and 50,000 years ago.
+There are drawings of animals in caves and the footprints of a wolf and a child in the 32,000 years old Chauvet Cave in France.
+The nomadic tribes that lived in Asia, Southeast Asia, and who travelled as far as Siberia, lived between 200,000 and 50,000 years ago.
 A few years ago, the discovery of fragments of bone and teeth that had been frozen for 50,000 years provided the DNA of a young girl.
 Recently, scientists, using a sophisticated new technique, were able to extract information about the size and shape of her facial features.
 Using this data, scientists reconstructed the face of this girl, below.

 The conclusion of the research was that these ancient humans in some traits resembled us, but in others they were unique.
 One thing is certain, to survive they had to develop a partnership with animals, most likely with wolves as their hunting methods were similar, and they were friendly and adaptable, especially as they were sharing the spoils of the hunt.

 As wolves are tribal, being a part of the ancient humans’ tribe was even better as there was greater safety in numbers.
 To ancient humans, wolves would offer protection against much larger prey.
 Women, in particular, had a close rapport and security with the presence of wolves.
-Those relationships were part of thousands of years old lived experience, and have to be remembered as an important reflection of our shared lives on Earth, not as primitive but primal; a known part of tribal culture.
+Those relationships were part of thousands of years old lived experiences, and have to be remembered as an important reflection of our shared lives on Earth, not as primitive but primal; a known part of tribal culture.

 The ancient nomadic tribes had the saying: ‘Your name is honoured among the wolves’, as a sign of being accepted and elevated among them.
 When the grunts of the tribe people were later developed into simple words-sounds, the wolves, their earliest companions, were praised in their first rituals, involving dancing.